curieClubIISERM/mainWebsite/Instructions/How to Add Events, Series Data, and Event Memories.md

    - Open the Google Sheet linked to the Curie Club website.
 The link should be shared with authorized users.

 2. **Add the Event Data:**
-   - Navigate to the `Event Details` tab in the Google Sheet.
+   - Navigate to the `Event Detail` tab in the Google Sheet.
    - Use the following format to fill in the event details in a horizontal manner:

 | **Event Type** | **Event Name**    | **Event Date** | **Event Time** | **Probably Event Duration** | **Event Venue** | **Event Description** |